 The Westport PAL outdoor ice skating rink offers indoor heated areas for changing, concessions and plenty of time for free skate, hockey practice and learn-to-skate and hockey lessons.

-In Stamford, head over to the Steven & Alexandra Cohen Skating Center for some outdoor skating fun.
+In Stamford, head over to the Steven & Alexandra Cohen Skating Center at Mill River Park for some outdoor skating fun.
 It’s open seven days a week, with DJ nights every Friday from 5 p.m. -10 p.m.
 Warm up with some hot cocoa in the warming hut after your gliding session.

 Want a little history mixed in with your outdoor pursuits?
 Then head for the Labrie Family Skate at Puddle Dock Pond at the Stawbery Banke Museum in Portsmouth.
 The family-friendly rink is nestled within the 10-acre living history museum, and offers a learn-to-skate program for those new to the ice.
 In addition to free skating hours, the rink also offers adult hockey sessions.
 Admission to the museum costs extra.